-Before you can start building credit, you need to understand what a credit score is and why it’s important.
-A credit score is a three-digit number, typically between 300 to 850, which the three major credit bureaus (Equifax, Experian and Trans Union) calculated based on information in your credit report.
+Before you can start building credit, you should understand what a credit score is and why it’s important.
+A credit score is a three-digit number, typically between 300 to 850, which the three major credit bureaus (Equifax, Experian and Trans Union) calculate based on information in your credit report.

-Although the three credit reporting bureaus use similar methods to determine a credit score, the formulas they use are not exactly the same and your credit score will vary from bureau to bureau, which is why it’s important to check your credit score with each of them to get a fuller overall picture of your overall creditworthiness and how you look to your potential lenders.
+Although the three credit reporting bureaus use similar methods to determine a credit score, the formulas they use aren’t exactly the same and your credit score will vary from bureau to bureau, which is why it’s important to check your credit score with each to get an overall picture of your creditworthiness to your potential lenders.

 Why is my credit score important?

-Credit scores give lenders and other service providers a snapshot of your ability and likelihood to be able to pay for obligations.
-The interest rate you are offered on a home or car loan, for example, can be affected by your credit score.
+Credit scores give lenders and other service providers a snapshot of your likelihood and ability to pay for obligations.
+The interest rate you’re offered on a home or car loan, for example, can be affected by your credit score.
 Other service providers, including retailers (if you apply for a credit card through them) or insurance companies, may use your credit score to determine what rate to provide you.